 Ever wondered what it would be like to water-ski 5010kms around the Mediterranean?
-So have we!
-Meet Alex Luther, in training to match his grandfather Harry Luther’s world record of 10 days, 5 hours, and 36 minutes.
+So have we.
+Meet Alex Luther, who’s just about to embark on a journey of epic proportions – matching his grandfather Harry Luther’s world record of 10 days, 5 hours, and 36 minutes.
 We learn more about his journey dubbed Chasing Canguro.

 1. Having never water-skied before you started training, what was your first time like?

 It was pretty satisfying, I had waited long enough, I was pretty focused and determined to make sure we nailed it.
 It was also very special for my first time to be where Harry used to waterski with him watching over me.

 2. What type of physical training are you engaging in?